SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 manually after it has been created.)

 ### OpenStack API
-Horizon of course uses an API call to create the VM instance with a volume allocated on the fly.
+Horizon, of course, uses an API call to create the VM instance with a volume allocated on the fly.
 This is a `POST` REST call to the compute (nova) endpoint of your cloud and the settings are described in the [nova API documentation](https://docs.openstack.org/api-ref/compute/?expanded=create-server-detail#create-server).